 - Resolution: After reviewing information from both you and the customer, Google customer support will determine whether the claim is covered under Google Guarantee, and ultimately, if the customer wins the claim.

-- Settlement: If the claim is decided in the favor of the customer, you are obligated under the Google Shopping Actions Terms of Service to fund the Google Guarantee claim.
+- Settlement: If the claim is decided in the favor of the customer, you are obligated under Google's Buy on Google Terms of Service to fund the Google Guarantee claim.
 This means the lower of:

 - $2,500 per order, including tax and shipping